-To summarize, a review of the extant literature in the previous section along with the discussion provided in this study in different previous sections points to a number of institutional, infrastructural, and policy weaknesses prevailing in the agricultural and agribusiness sub-sector of the country.
-These weaknesses range from weak physical, and technological infrastructure, lack of information and awareness of agribusiness potentials and efficient practices among various agents (farmers, consumers, intermediaries, and government officials), poor and inefficient input supply systems, inefficient production system involving small scale farming with a low a level of technological integration, poor distribution and marketing systems with inefficient and exploitative middlemen and their oligopolistic and carteltype behavior, highly inadequate credit and financing system, poor governance with administrative and regulatory environment mired with red-tape and corruption, public policies that are highly ineffective and poorly implemented, lack of incentive structure to encourage entrepreneurship, innovation and investments in the sector, weak public and private sector partnership, poor export capacity with low level of exposure to foreign markets, weak or nonexistence of health and quality standards and their enforcements, lack of diversified agribusiness products for exports, lack of foreign investments in this sector, among others.
+To summarize, a review of the extant literature in the previous section along with the discussion made in this study in previous sections points to a number of institutional, infrastructural, and policy weaknesses prevailing in the agricultural and agribusiness sub-sector of the country.
+These weaknesses range from weak physical, and technological infrastructure, lack of information and awareness of agribusiness potentials and efficient practices among various agents (farmers, consumers, intermediaries, and government officials), poor and inefficient input supply systems, inefficient production system involving small scale farming with a low a level of technological integration, poor distribution and marketing systems with inefficient and exploitative middlemen and their oligopolistic and cartel-type behavior, highly inadequate credit and financing system, poor governance with administrative and regulatory environment mired with red-tape and corruption, public policies that are highly ineffective and poorly implemented, lack of incentive structure to encourage entrepreneurship, innovation and investments in the sector, weak public and private sector partnership, poor export capacity with low level of exposure to foreign markets, weak or non-existence of health and quality standards and their enforcements, lack of diversified agribusiness products for exports, lack of foreign investments in this sector, among others.

-Thus, for this sector to realize its full potential a number of industry-supportive and enabling changes in both institutional and non-institutional areas need to take place.
-It is thus clear that much progress needs to be made in promoting and developing the agribusiness industry, if this area to contribute much more significantly in the economic development of the country.
-These areas in reforming the current institutions, developing new institutions and policies, and making institutions and policies function better and more efficiently could be critical for the success of the agribusiness revolution.
+Thus, for this sector to realize its full potential, a number of industry-supportive and enabling changes in both institutional and non-institutional areas need to take place.
+It is thus clear that much progress needs to be made in promoting and developing the agribusiness industry, if it is to contribute significantly to the economic development of the country.
+Reforming the current institutions, developing new institutions and policies, and making institutions and policies function better and more efficiently could be critical for the success of the agribusiness revolution.